Publius Clodius Pulcher: Bona Dea affair

 The prosecution at the trial was led by Lucius Cornelius Lentulus Crus – joined by other Cornelii Lentuli arrayed in an alliance against Clodius – and the main advocate for the defence was Curio's father who had been consul in 76 BC.
 While the trial is not well documented, Clodius is alleged to have obstructed interrogation of his slaves by selling them to his brother or moving them to Gaul.
 Character witnesses, including Lucullus, attacked Clodius' character.
 Julius Caesar's mother and sister (Aurelia and Julia) testified to Clodius' presence.
-Curio produced a resident of the town Interamna, who swore that Clodius was not present in Rome during the rites.
+Curio produced a resident of the town of Interamna, who swore that Clodius was not present in Rome during the rites.
 Cicero contradicted this alibi, which according to Valerius Maximus was Clodius' only defence; this testimony under oath became the root of the enmity between Clodius and Cicero.
 Worried about violence against the jurors, the senate decreed their protection.
 However, after the jurors voted 31 to 25 to acquit, the decision was immediately condemned as a product of bribery.

 If bribes were paid, the monies were provided by Clodius, who Cicero later claimed had almost bankrupted himself in paying them.
 While Marcus Licinius Crassus has been suggested as bankrolling Clodius' bribes, many scholars believe there is insufficient evidence to prove or disprove his involvement.
 Julius Caesar divorced his wife Pompeia in the aftermath of the trial, skilfully avoiding offending Clodius and ridding himself of the matter.
 Scholars are divided as to whether Clodius was involved in an affair with Pompeia: W Jeffrey Tatum rejects it as an unnecessary elaboration while John W Rich believes Caesar's divorce indicates uncertainty as to her complicity.